 The ‘People Also Ask’ (PAA) box is a Google SERP feature that answers questions related to the user’s search query.
 Each answer comes from a web page, and Google provides a clickable link to the source below each one.

 Are You Ready to Optimize Your Contents for PAA Boxes?

-It’s proven that the chances of getting more clicks from PAA boxes is much higher than any other positions of SERP.
+It’s proven that the chances of getting more clicks from PAA boxes are much higher than any other position of SERP.
 It also ensures multiple positions on the first page of SERP.

 So, if you haven’t optimized your content yet for PAA, it’s time to do that.
 Follow this blog and do it by yourself.
 If you face any complications or have any questions regarding this topic, you’re more than welcome to ask us through the comment box below.